DaniRuizPerez/AutomaticReasoning/8Puzzle/README.md

 ## Code explanation and domain creation

 [search.c](https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/8Puzzle/search.c) contains the generic code for tree search extracted directly from the Russell&Norvig03's Artificial Intelligence: A Modern Approach book.
 To construct the corresponding domain, it is necesary to define the funtions specified in the [search.h](https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/8Puzzle/search.h) file.
+The selected heuristic is the taxicab distance (distance in rows plus distance in columns)

 [8puzzle.h](https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/8Puzzle/8puzzle.h) contains the definition of the type tState (description of the state of a problem) and the actions we can execute (UP,DOWN,LEFT,RIGHT).
 [8puzzle.c](https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/8Puzzle/8puzzle.c) contains the implementation for the functions described in [search.h](https://github.com/DaniRuizPerez/AutomaticReasoning/blob/master/8Puzzle/search.h).